Nissen hut: Use in Australia

 The story of Western Australia's post-War migrants has been marked with the state heritage-listing of the remaining parts of the former Main Roads Migrant Camp in Narrogin, Western Australia.
 The camp housed European migrants who had been displaced by the war and resettled in Western Australia, then employed in road construction.
-The Australian Government worked with the United Nations to accept, resettle and provide employment for many thousands of Europeans after the Second World War.
+The Australian Government worked with the United Nations to accept, resettle, and provide employment for many thousands of Europeans after the Second World War.

+Immigrants were housed in Nissen huts at Holmesglen, in south east Melbourne until the early 1970s when they were demolished to make way for native parklands.
+A unique example still exists along nearby High Street Road in Ashwood where the hut is occupied by a bottle shop.

 Main Roads was one of three migrant camps set up in Narrogin in the late 1940s and used until the mid-1950s.
 The camp's conditions were basic, with migrants living in tents and Nissen huts.
 The three Nissen huts are the only ones to survive.
 Post-war migrants played a vital role in the development of the state through the construction of state and local government buildings, roads and railways.
 Today, the place is used by Main Roads Western Australia as its Wheatbelt South Region Headquarters.